kign/c4wa/etc/doc/language.md

 but you can have as many as you want.

 `c4wa` will only output WAT source for functions which are exported (that is, declared `extern`) or are called from an exported function.
-If you have no exported functions, you'll get an empty module and a warning would be printed.
+If you have no exported functions, you'll get an empty module and a warning.

 **Function declaration** could be `static`; this will cause declared function _not_ to be imported.